JNightshadow/hackerrankpython/README.md

 # HackerRank Python preparation
 Solutions to selected problems in Python Hackerrank which I struggled or didn't know how to do..
 Added explanations or some notes for later reference which would help to understand the code.

+I would like to refine the little notes I've made after getting more practice!